Consumer Advocacy

 Earnest review

 Not only does Earnest offer refinance loans for both students and parents, but it also provides flexible repayment options.
-Since September 2021, users with incomplete bachelor's or associate's degrees can refinance with Earnest (given they meet our eligibility requirements - see here for more details).
+Since September 2021, users with incomplete bachelor's or associate's degrees can refinance with Earnest, given they meet eligibility requirements.
 Borrowers have the option to skip one monthly payment per term year as well as sign up for biweekly auto-payments.

 Best For Customer Service